⚡ Get Quote

 Health insurance for permanent residents

-The US Green Card, also known as Permanent Resident Card is one of the most important document for immigrants in America.
-This document was formerly known as the Alien Registration Card.
-As a Green Card Holder, the immigrant is authorized to live and work in America on a permanent basis with a Green Card permit.
+• The US Green Card, also known as the Permanent Resident Card, is one of the most important documents for immigrants in America.
+It was formerly called the Alien Registration Card.

-Green Card Holders and new immigrants cannot immediately buy domestic US insurance.
-Older parents who are recent immigrants and Green Card Holders more than 65 years are also not immediately eligible for Medicare.
-Medicare benefits are available for US residents on reaching 65 years if they have paid US taxes for 40 quarters.
+• Older parents who are recent immigrants and Green Card Holders over 65 years are also not immediately eligible for Medicare.

-New senior citizen Green Card Holders are not eligible for Medicare for at least five years of continuous living in the US.
-At American Visitor insurance, we have several options of health insurance for seniors with Green Card and for new immigrants till they are eligible for Medicare or other domestic US health insurance.
+• At American Visitor Insurance, we offer several options of health insurance for seniors with Green Card and for new immigrants until they become eligible for Medicare or domestic US health insurance.

-New Green Card Holders cannot buy domestic US healthcare plans, the temporary health insurance that we offer is ideal during this period.
-We often also have Green Card Holders who spend a lot of time overseas and want medical insurance for Green Card Holders in USA only for the limited time that they are in the United States.
-Again in this situation too, our short term health insurance work well as Greencard Holders Medical Insurance.
+• Many Green Card Holders spend a lot of time overseas and require medical insurance for Green Card Holders in the USA only for the limited time they are in the country.

 Get Quote »